At a Glance

 2. Select your sample size and target audience in UserTesting.

-For more information about finding your ideal participants, see our other Knowledgebase articles about targeting your audience.
+For more information about finding your ideal contributors, see our other Knowledgebase articles about targeting your audience.

 3. Include starting URL and provide some context.

-In the Starting Instructions section of UserTesting, choose a URL to send participants to.
-If you don’t have any specific site you want your participants to start on, use the A blank page option.
-Note that this Starting URL will not be the link to your tree test—that will be added in the Test Plan section of your test because you want to provide more context and instruction before users get to the tree test activity.
+In the Starting Instructions section of UserTesting, choose a URL to send contributors to.
+If you don’t have any specific site you want your contributors to start on, use the A blank page option.
+Note that this Starting URL will not be the link to your tree test—that will be added in the Test Plan section of your test—because you want to provide more context and instruction before users get to the tree test activity.

 Also, provide some context in the Scenario field, such as: